 That’s not something that’s important for matters of success or sex, that’s something that’s important because it’s about your basic ability to express who you are.
 But it doesn’t stop there.

 As I’ve said, becoming an alpha male is about developing a relationship with admirable virtues within yourself, so that you can pursue the things you desire outside of yourself.
 I.e success, women, etc.

 An alpha male doesn’t have to fake being an alpha male.
 He just is one.
 This means that instead of mimicking being alpha, you have to build the real thing within you.
 This is done in a few specific ways:

-Cut out all lying, faking and attention seeking.
+Cut out all lying, faking and acting like you don't care.
 The second you start trying to impress people, or influence their opinion of you, you’re operating from a place that isn’t ‘alpha.’
 You’re operating from a place of neediness.
 You’re telling yourself you need them to like you, probably because you don’t like yourself.

 Build a relationship with your emotions.
 The longer you are unconscious of your emotions, or do your best to prevent them from being felt, the longer you’ll always be swept in whatever direction they choose.
 And it won’t be a good one.

 If, however, you move towards fear and anxiety, you lean into vulnerability and embarrassment; and confront failure and rejection.
 Then slowly and surely you’ll begin to understand to act despite them.
 You’ll learn that through allowing yourself to feel them, you allow yourself to master them.

 Pursue internal validation.
 An alpha male is validated by the internal strength of his character.
 Like anyone, he enjoys the reward of his efforts (i.e. women and money), but these are an offshoot of what he truly pursues: mastery over himself.